 Broadly, the Jibility six steps can be categorized as follows

-Understand the Why - Challenges and Objectives
+- Understand Why - Challenges and Objectives

-Most organisations have a strategic vision or set of strategic goals.
+Most organizations have a strategic vision or set of strategic goals.
 In the Challenge step you can articulate what problems or opportunities you are solving for with respect to your strategic vision or goals.
 In the Objective step you can define the outcomes that must be achieved in order to address the challenges.
-By defining your challenges and objectives this will help you to understand the "Why?"
+By defining your challenges and objectives this will help you to understand the "Why?".

-Analyse the What - Capabilities and Courses of Action
+- Analyze What - Capabilities and Actions

-Visualise the How - Initiatives and Roadmap
+- Visualize How - Initiatives and Roadmap